bill-orange/Sprinkler_Controller/README.md

 If it is not raining and not forecast to start raining in the very near future, watering may still be inappropriate.
 The OpenWeatherMap data is sent to OpenAI which is asked for a "Yes" or "No" on inhibiting watering.
-If "Yes" watering will be inhibited.
+If "Yes" watering will run.

 My hope is that this setup will be more accurate than the approach taken in the existing sprinkler controller.

 The project uses a colorful TFT display and a 3v relay board.
 Be sure to configure your TFT_eSPI library for your display.
 There are lots of instructions on how to do this on YouTube.
 The microcontroller is a TTGO T8 v1.7.1.
 By minor modifications to pin assignments, you should be able to use your choice of hardware.
 Be sure to use a 3v relay board.
 ESP32 Dev Boards are not 5v tolerant.
-I have included a Fritzing file but it is unlikly to be usable for anyone else's implementation of the project.
+I have included a Fritzing file but do not use it as-is.
+To many errors.
 You will need OpenAI and OpenWeatherMap API keys.
 They are easily optained.
 OpenAI costs a small amount of money to run.
 Please note, this is not a libray.
 Put the .c and .h files in the same folder as the project folder containing the .ino file.